buckeye43210/Larkenheath-HOA-Documents/architectural_design.md

 DESIGN COMPATIBILITY -- The proposed alteration is to be appropriate for the surroundings, complement the existing architectural design of the neighborhood and does not detract from the overall look of the property.

-FOUNDING DOCUMENTS -- shall mean and refer to the Deeds, Covenants, Articles of Incorporation, and all supplementary documents regarding the Larkenheath Homeowners Association as well as the appropriate MeadowPointe III & IV documents.
+FOUNDING DOCUMENTS -- shall mean and refer to the Deeds, Covenants, Articles of Incorporation, and all supplementary documents regarding the Larkenheath Homeowners Association as well as the appropriate Meadow Pointe III & IV documents.

 LIVING UNIT -- shall mean and refer to any portion of a structure situated upon the properties designed and intended for use and occupancy as a residence by a single family.